 - Scenario 17: Suspected acute aortic syndrome in hemodynamically stable patient: CT aortography, MR aortography, and transesophageal echo were considered appropriate.

 - Scenario 20: Imaging when a definitive diagnosis is problematic or not possible and where the overall likelihood of ACS, pulmonary embolism, or acute aortic syndrome is not low, a “triple-rule-out” CTA to evaluate coronary anatomy, aortic anatomy, and screen for pulmonary embolism was considered appropriate.

 - The reader should note that by design, these recommendations are for the early evaluation of patients presenting in the emergency department and emphasize the first diagnostic test to be obtained.
 The issue of the appropriateness of second imaging tests, and imaging tests for assessing prognosis after a diagnosis is established, was not addressed in this manuscript.

-Keywords: Acute Coronary Syndrome, Angina Pectoris, Aortography, Biological Markers, Cardiac Catheterization, Chest Pain, Diagnostic Imaging, Echocardiography, Electrocardiography, Emergency Service, Hospital, Magnetic Resonance Imaging, Myocardial Infarction, Pulmonary Embolism, Tomography, X-Ray Computed, Troponin
+Keywords: Acute Coronary Syndrome, Angina Pectoris, Aortography, Biomarkers, Cardiac Catheterization, Chest Pain, Diagnostic Imaging, Echocardiography, Electrocardiography, Emergency Service, Hospital, Magnetic Resonance Imaging, Myocardial Infarction, Pulmonary Embolism, Tomography, X-Ray Computed, Troponin

 < Back to Listings